Notification Handling

 Bundle Data

 On all customisations available the Bundle will contain all data that was attached to the push and can be used in building your notification.
+The above push notification would result in a bundle containing the following data:{

 "alert": "<push message>",